Rebirth Year Eleven

 –FLASHBACK: From Detective Comics #1027 Part 3.
 May.
 An escaped Joker celebrates Batman’s fake birthday by donning a haz-mat suit and spraying poison everywhere.
 Batman busts Joker.

-–FLASHBACK: From Batman: The Brave and the Bold Vol. 2 #2 Part 4—originally told in Batman/Huntress: Cry for Blood #1-6.
+–FLASHBACK: From Batman: The Brave and The Bold Vol. 2 #2 Part 4—originally told in Batman/Huntress: Cry for Blood #1-6.
 Huntress (Helena Bertinelli) is framed for murder by Santo Cassamento (her biological father), prompting her to fight Batman and Nightwing.
 Eventually, Huntress clears her name and outs Cassamento as the murderer.
 Note that this flashback comes from a single panel that is nearly indecipherable, showing Batman fighting a woman with diamonds over her eyes.
 Is this a reference to Cry for Blood?
 Is this even supposed to be Huntress?
 It’s definitely unclear, but this seems like the closest thing (and other site contributors agree), hence insertion of this item here on our chronology.

 –REFERENCE: In Nightwing Vol. 4 #68—originally told in Batman: Gotham Knights #14.
 Batman checks-in on Nightwing, who goes on a mission to retrieve some stolen charity money from the lissom Double Dare, a pair of acrobatic French super-villain sisters Aliki Marceau and Margot Marceau.
 Penguin had originally stolen the loot, only to have it stolen by Double Dare.